It’s a better time than ever to start switching up traditions to reduce waste this holiday season.

 Unfortunately, “It’s estimated [by USDA figures] that between 30%-40% of the food supply goes to waste each year” -Market Watch

-A great alternative is bringing reusable containers and packing meals out of the leftovers, these are some of the best reusable containers here.
+A great alternative is bringing reusable containers and packing meals out of the leftovers.

 However, another option is to also make another meal out of the leftovers too.
 For example, try tofurkey sandwiches, everything stew, or a stuffed casserole.
 There are so many dishes that can be created by throwing most things together creatively.